erosnoxx/pythonwebtools/docs/Readme.md

-# PyWebTools
+# PythonWebTools

-**PyWebTools** is a utility library for Python focused on enhancing your web applications with common utilities and helpers.
+**PythonWebTools** is a utility library for Python focused on enhancing your web applications with common utilities and helpers.

 ## Features